2026 Winter GRCA/Clear Creek

 -

 bivy Borah Gear Ultralight Bivy (custom XLong, Wide) (2021) thanks John!
+Made in the USA.
 I love cowboying and after thousands of miles is my favorite "shelter", has protected me from wind, bugs and blowing sand. i'm slightly claustrophobic but never felt confined. keep quilt inside, set up: throw on ground, teardown: stuff in pack. $109.00 6.2

 oz0- oz